Mechanical Engineering

 L. Moradi, Professor of Practice and Co-Director of AVMI; Ph.D., PE, University of Alabama at Birmingham, 2007. structures, mechanics, systems engineering, systems dynamics and controls, design, and product development

-P. Radhakrishnan, Associate Teaching Professor; Ph.D., The University of Texas at Austin, 2014.
+P. Radhakrishnan, Associate Professor of Teaching, Ph.D., The University of Texas at Austin, 2014.
 Automated design and manufacturing; entertainment and medical engineering; optimization, machine learning and software development; kinematics, dynamics and design education

-A. C. Sabuncu, Assistant Teaching Professor; PhD, Old Dominion University, 2011.
+A. C. Sabuncu, Assistant Professor of Teaching, PhD, Old Dominion University, 2011.
 Thermo-fluid science and engineering with a focus on micro&nano scale systems.
 In addition, expertise on dielectric spectroscopy of biological materials.

 J. Stabile, Instructor, MSME, University of Arizona; MEEE, University of Colorado.
 High efficiency small speaker systems for personal audio.
 This would include magnetic motor design, linear and rotary actuators, high bandwidth structural design, force balanced transducer design, acoustic structural interaction modeling with finite element analysis, and planar acoustic arrays.
 3D additive creation of planar electromagnetic actuators